AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 If the VPC quota is reached, perform one of the following steps:

 -   Delete an existing VPC.
-For more information, see [Delete a VPC network]().
+For more information, see [Delete a VPC](/intl.en-US/VPCs and vSwitchs/Work with VPCs.md).
 -   Increase the VPC quota.
 [Submit a ticket](https://workorder.console.aliyun.com/).

 ## Why do I receive an "InvalidAccessKeyId.NotFound" error?